lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 From version 08 -> 09:

-* Deprecated CAKeyUpdAnnContent and ckuann in favor of RootCaKeyUpdateContent and ckuannV3 in CMP V3 as proposed by Tomas
+* Deprecated CAKeyUpdAnnContent in favor of RootCaKeyUpdateContent in CMP V3 as proposed by Tomas

 * Deleted an obsolete sentence in Section 8.8